-But the current methods of detecting the need for services are cumbersome, have low reliability and fail to detect individuals with substance use disorders or those at great risk for developing them.
+But the current methods of detecting the need for services are cumbersome, have low reliability, and fail to detect individuals with substance use disorders or those at great risk for developing them.

-D'Onofrio and his team are working to disseminate computer adaptive testing of substance use disorders, its predictors and co-occurring problems to enable community agencies to quickly and accurately identify patients with existing substance use disorder; predict those at great risk for substance use disorder and understand co-occurring mental health problems that must be addressed to reduce substance use disorder.
+D'Onofrio and his team used computer adaptive testing to help local clinics and health systems quickly and accurately identify patients with existing substance use disorder, predict those at great risk for substance use disorder and understand co-occurring mental health problems that must be addressed to reduce substance use disorder.

 Computer adaptive testing allows health care providers to assess individuals -- measuring their level of depression, substance use problems or suicidality -- by giving them questions targeted to their specific level of severity.
 The testing is not only more accurate, D’Onofrio said, but faster than traditional measures.

 D'Onofrio’s team ultimately implemented the computer adaptive testing with five organizations.
 While smaller clinics were able to utilize the tool, the research found there is still work to be done among larger health systems.